blockchain-lab-um/masca/packages/docs/docs/roadmap.md

 # Roadmap

-Are you interested in how SSI Snap will evolve in the future?
+Are you interested in how Masca will evolve in the future?

 DID methods: